 );

-So, let’s insert the first record in this table.
-This is done by creating a new transaction, getting the current transaction ID if available, inserting a new tuple, getting the transaction ID again, and committing the transaction.
+Let’s insert the first record into this table.
+This is done by creating a new transaction, checking the current transaction ID (if assigned), inserting a new tuple, checking the transaction ID again, and committing the transaction.

 BEGIN;